 In this post, you learned how much electricity does a window AC use and how much does it cost to run a window AC unit.

 And as you discovered, the answers depend on both the efficiency of the appliance and external factors that may be out of your control.

 However, one thing you can do to always keep your costs low is to try and only use the air conditioner when it’s really necessary.

 Often, people leave a window air conditioner running all day long because they tend to forget about it.

 But, taking the simple step of turning it off when you leave the house or only running it in one-hour intervals can help you lower your monthly electricity costs.

 Something else you can do is ensure that the window air conditioner is properly sized for the room that you’re using it in.

 If the window AC unit is too powerful, the device will kick on and off too much (boosting electricity use) and if it’s too small, the unit will run continually at full blast (also increasing your monthly electricity bill).

-To make sure you get a properly sized window AC unit, check out our free guide on the top rated window air conditioners.
+To make sure you get a properly sized window AC unit, check out our guide on the top rated window air conditioners.
 It walks you through the steps of getting the right window AC unit for your needs and budget.